rykener/django-manifest-loader/docs/docs/about_install.md

 # About

+Reads a manifest file to import your assets into a Django template.
+Find the URL for a single asset or the URLs for multiple assets by using pattern matching against the file names.
+Path resolution handled using Django's built-in ``staticfiles`` app.
+Minimal configuraton, cache-busting, split chunks.

 At its heart Django Manifest Loader is an extension to Django's built-in `static` template tag.
 When you use the provided `{% manifest %}` template tag, all the manifest loader is doing is taking the input string, looking it up against the manifest file, modifying the value, and then